Paris Hotels 2026: 49 Real Stays From £78

 13. Shakespeare and Company Bookshop — The most famous English-language bookshop in the world, on the Left Bank facing Notre-Dame.
 George Orwell, Henry Miller, and James Baldwin all read and slept here.
 Buy a book, get it stamped, sit in the reading room.
 It's not a tourist trap — it's a working bookshop that happens to be a Paris institution.

 14. Marché d'Aligre — Paris's most working-class market (12th arrondissement, Tuesday–Sunday).
 Fruit and vegetables cheaper than any supermarket, a covered flea market hall (Le Marché Beauvau), and the most genuinely Parisian atmosphere of any market in the city.
-Not on the tourist circuit, 15 minutes from the Marais by Métro.
+Not on the tourist circuit, 15 minutes from the Marais by Métro — close to this guide's Bercy budget cluster.

 15. The Latin Quarter at Night — The 5th arrondissement's Rue Mouffetard and the streets around the Sorbonne fill from 8pm with the best terrace dining atmosphere in Paris.
 Not the most fashionable neighbourhood, not the most expensive — but the most alive, particularly in summer, particularly on a Thursday night.